Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 * Metrics with list states: These metrics have at least one state that is a list, which gets appended tensors as the metric is updated.
 Importantly the size of the list is therefore **not constant** and will grow as the metric is updated.
-The growth dependens on the particular metric (some metrics only need to store a single value per sample, some much more).
+The growth depends on the particular metric (some metrics only need to store a single value per sample, some much more).

 You can always check the current metric state by accessing the `.metric_state` property, and checking if any of the